 This example helps you compare the cost of this trust with other unit investment trusts and mutual funds.
 The example assumes that the expenses do not change and that the trust's annual return is 5%.
 Your actual returns and expenses will vary.
 Based on these assumptions, you would pay these expenses for every \$10,000 you invest in the trust.
-The example also assumes that you roll your investment into the next available series of the trust every 15 months (if one is offered) when the current trust terminates.
+The example also assumes that you roll your investment into the next available series of the trust every 15 months (if one is offered) when the current trust terminates subject to a maximum sales charge of 1.85%